Chicken and Rice Soup

 - 2 tablespoons unsalted butter

-- 2 stalks celery, trimmed, diced
+- 2 ribs celery, trimmed, diced

 - 2 medium leeks, light green and white part only, diced